Night Boat to Breda

 This was no mean feat as a large Irish family along with countless screaming children seemed to have taken over most of the seating areas.
 Getting more raucous by the hour (and by the Guinness by the look of it!), finding a quiet spot for my meeting became quite a challenge!
 Wandering the length of the ship I was surprised to find the fruit machine section was still operating, but my hopes of finding a tranquil slot were unfruitful, dashed by a loudly snoring lorry driver who had beaten me to it.
 Continuing my search, I then settled on the unmanned check in desk by the drivers’ deck entrance.
 Although the background fitted the bill, I was concerned that my meeting might be interrupted by a trucker asking me what time we were disembarking, or a tannoy message advertising the current duty free offers (yes..that was still open too!).
 I finally settled myself in a “pay as you go” massage chair under the stairwell, put myself on mute, and prayed that the drivers lounge didn’t empty out during my call.

-Meeting completed, I returned to the café only to find the Irish contingent now joined by a trio of Liver birds, who looked like they were returning from an illegal hen weekend (and to think I felt guilty about travelling out to visit Dan!).
+Meeting completed, I felt nicely relaxed despite still not having a job to return to!
+I returned to the café only to find the Irish contingent now joined by a trio of Liver birds, who looked like they were returning from an illegal hen weekend (and to think I felt guilty about travelling out to visit Dan!).
 Despite their obvious hangovers, and encouraged by the Irish and several hairs of the dog, they proceeded to scare off the rest of the passengers, including some very tough looking truckers!
 Thankfully we made it back to Blighty without it all kicking off too much, and slowly (very, very slowly) drifted past the huge container port of Felixstowe and into Harwich as the sun began to set.

 I was anticipating being questioned/body searched/temperature checked/breathalysed (the Irish were in trouble!)/arrested as I walked through passport control, but then remembered that “World Beating” track and trace app that we had in place, so of course, all of this was unnecessary.
 Unchallenged I made my way back to Essex on the deserted train, my mini adventure over and my mission accomplished.